 Some leaders just aren’t ready for disruption, and when their methods get challenged, they freeze.
 They just don’t know what to do.

-When churches’ physical locations get shut down, restaurants are ordered closed and industries shuttered, frozen leaders called it a day before the day is even over.
+When churches’ physical locations were shut down, restaurants ordered closed, and industries shuttered, frozen leaders called it a day before the day was even over.

 For some leaders, a threat to the method kills the mission.
 There wasn’t even a fight.